 Custom VM Endpoints Use Cases

-Custom VM Endpoints was designed to enable a better user experience for labs that are using some form of nested virtualization as a solution.
-For example, running virtual machines (VMs) inside a VM running on Skillable.
-Nested virtualization could use a range of technologies including (but not limited to):
+Custom VM Endpoints is designed to improve the user experience for labs that rely on nested virtualization, like running virtual machines (VMs) inside another VM hosted on Skillable.
+Nested virtualization can leverage various technologies, including (but not limited to):

 • Hyper-V